Noodle Soup of my dreams

 Directions

 💥 Bring the pizza dough to room temperature.
 Oil a 13”x9” baking sheet, line with parchment and lightly grease with oil.
 With wet hands, transfer the pizza dough on to the sheet and fold one side of the dough to the middle and repeat with other side (think folding a paper into thirds).
 Now pinch the ends that meet in the middle and flip so that seam side is down and smooth side is up.
+After 15 mins, stretch the dough as much as possible to fill the pan.
 Cover with an inverted tray or put in a large plastic bag to tie like a balloon and let it rise until it fills the pan completely (may take upto 3 hrs)

 💥 Pre-heat oven to 420F and line a large baking sheet with parchment or aluminum foil.
 In a large bowl, combine all Harissa Squash ingredients and give it a good mix.
 All slices should be well slathered.
 Arrange the slices on the lined sheet and bake for 20-25 mins or until golden & cooked through.
 Increase the oven temp to 435F